 The group also unveiled the E83m purchase from Union InVivo,

-the French agricultural co-operative, of the of the outstanding 20% of the Alfred
+the French agricultural co-operative, of the outstanding 20% of the Alfred

 C Toepfer International, the crop trading house whose poor performance

 overshadowed ADM's other-strong full year results released in February.